apioo/psx-sql/README.md

 ## About

 The SQL library helps to manage data from relational databases.
-It is designed to use raw SQL queries and to build nested results.
+It is designed to build complex API responses from SQL queries.
 It has a simple table concept where a table class represents a table on your database.
-You can simply add custom methods to a table class which can issue complex SQL queries.
+The table knows about the available columns of the table thus it can provide basic CRUD operations.
+The strength of this library is the ability to build complex JSON responses based on raw SQL queries.

 ## Basic usage